 - Zippered, insulated cuffs help protect the hose ends from freezing

-- Plug connects to your RV’s 120V GFCI electrical outlet
+- Power cord plug connects to your RV’s 120V GFCI electrical outlet

 - Illuminates to confirm power is being received

-- Non-toxic material won’t contaminate or affect taste of drinking water
+- Non-toxic BPA-free material won’t contaminate or affect taste of drinking water

 - High-pressure rating allows for faster water flow